Chilinot/SurvivalGamesMultiverse/README.md

 The plugin logs all block changes to the mainworld and then resets those blocks based on what it finds in the template world.
 That means that you could do pretty much anything to the mainworld without having to worry if you can reverse the changes, you can always let my plugin reset the changes or just reset it yourself with the templateworld.

-Using templateworlds also means that you can edit the template world while a game is ongoing in the mainworld.
+Using templateworlds also means that you can edit the templateworld while a game is ongoing in the mainworld.
 This means that you can just edit the templateworld and the changes will eventually be transmitted to the main world.

 Theoretically this will also reduce the amount of RAM necessary to log all changes since the plugin only have to log what location was changed and not save the material, data etc for each block.
 It will just get that information from the templateworld.